Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 p_value

-This probability is called a p-value (see https://en.wikipedia.org/wiki/P-value).
-In this case, the p-value is about 14%, which means that even if the two groups are the same, we expect to see a relative risk as low as 0.77 about 14% of the time.
+This probability is called a p-value.
+In this case, it is about 13%, which means that even if the two groups are the same, we expect to see a relative risk as low as 0.78 about 13% of the time.
 So, for this imagined experiment, we can’t rule out the possibility that the apparent difference is due to chance.

-In the previous example, we saw a difference in proportion between two groups.
-As a second example, let’s consider a difference in means.
+In the previous example, we computed relative risk, which is a ratio of two proportions.
+As a second example, let’s consider a difference between two means.

 When my wife and I were expecting our first child, we heard that first babies are more likely to be born late.
 But we also heard that first babies are more likely to be born early.
 So which is it?
 As a data scientist with too much time on my hands, I decided to find out.
-I got data from the National Survey of Family Growth (NSFG), the same survey we have used in previous chapters.
-I’ve put the results from the 2015-2017 survey in an HDF file.
-Here are the first few rows.
+I used data from the National Survey of Family Growth (NSFG), the same survey we used in Chapter 7.
+At the end of that chapter, we stored a subset of the data in an HDF file.
+Now we can read it back.

 import pandas as pd